Have Heart: 2009: Disbandment

 Have Heart's final show was played on National Edge Day 2009 in Revere, Massachusetts, along with other straight edge bands.
-Many members of bands presented testimonies of how members from Have Heart had a huge influence on their lives and careers, along with presenting stories of good times shared with members of Have Heart.
-Have Heart's last performance consisted of songs from all three of their albums and went for roughly one hour.
-Fans responded strongly, with some even using boogie boards for stage diving.
-The last song they played was "Watch Me Rise" from The Things We Carry.
-Afterwards, Flynn laid out on the stage and members of the crowd surrounded him cheering and chanting, "Have Heart," along with fans shouting their personal testimonies to the significance Have Heart had on their lives.
-This lasted for around 20 minutes.
-Patrick Flynn estimated approximately 1500 people attended, whilst Bridge Nine estimated around 2000.

 2010–2014: Post-breakup

 Following the disbandment of Have Heart, Patrick Flynn began working as a history teacher but he and the other members remained active in their local scenes.
 Flynn and Costa, along with members of Dropdead, Fucking Invincible, and Voices Forming Weapons, formed the band Sweet Jesus in 2010.
 Flynn and Stemper formed the straight edge band Clear and released a demo in 2011.
 Flynn, Costa and members of Basement formed the group Fiddlehead and released their first demo in 2014.